FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 }
 ```

-We just have to enable compression and map the hub route.
+We have to enable compression and map the hub route.

 ```cs
 public void ConfigureServices(IServiceCollection services)